cpowell720/thenewsprint.co/colophon.md

 The Newsprint is managed on the [Jekyll platform](http://jekyllrb.com) and is hosted at [Github Pages.](https://pages.github.com)

-The Newsprint's custom design was created by [Josiah Wiebe](http://jwie.be).
+The Newsprint's custom design was created by Josiah Wiebe of [Collectif](http://collectif.co).

 ### Contact